Sremski Karlovci: Habsburg Monarchy

-Yugoslavia (1918–92)
+Yugoslavia and Serbia (1918–onward)

 In 1918, the town became part of the Kingdom of Serbs, Croats and Slovenes (also known as the Kingdom of Yugoslavia).
-In the summer of 1921, the town′s former palace of the Patriarch of Karlovci was used as the residence of Russian metropolitan Antony (Khrapovitsky).
+In the summer of 1921, the town's former Palace of the Patriarchate was used as the residence of Russian metropolitan Antony (Khrapovitsky).
 Together with some refugee bishops from Russia, he organised what a few years later was instituted as the Holy Synod of the Russian Orthodox Church Outside Russia (ROCOR).
 (Some critics called this ecclesiastical body the Karlovatsky Synod (Карловацкий синод), or ″Karlovatsky group″, also known in English as Synod of Karlovci.)

 In 1922, the town became the headquarters of Russian White émigrés under the leadership of General Pyotr Nikolayevich Wrangel.
 In 1924 he set up the Russian All-Military Union, designed to include all Russian military émigrés the world over.
 Many emigres went to western Europe, especially France, and to the United States.
 A monument to Wrangel, sculpted by Vasiliy Azemsha, was unveiled in September 2007 in Karlovci.

 Between 1929 and 1941, the town was part of Danube Banovina, a province of the Kingdom of Yugoslavia.
-During World War II (1941–1944), after Nazi Germany's invasion of eastern Europe, the town was occupied by forces of the Axis Powers.
+During World War II (1941–1944), after Nazi Germany's invasion of eastern Europe, the town was occupied by forces of the Axis powers.
 It was attached to the Independent State of Croatia.
 During that time its name was changed to Hrvatski Karlovci.
 After the end of the war, most ethnic Germans were expelled from eastern Europe.
-The town became part of the Autonomous Province of Vojvodina, Serbia.

 Between 1980 and 1989, Sremski Karlovci was one of the seven municipalities of the city of Novi Sad.

 In January 2021 PM Igor Mirović announced a reconstruction of the facades of historically important buildings in Sremski Karlovci.